DeveshwerNaganthiran/Text-Extraction-on-Radios/readme.md

 🤝 Contributing

-1. Follow the data collection pipeline for new walkie-talkie models
+Follow the data collection pipeline for new walkie-talkie models

-2. Test OCR accuracy with different screen types
+Test OCR accuracy with different screen types

-3. Report issues with specific walkie-talkie models
+Report issues with specific walkie-talkie models

 🆘 Support
 For issues:

-1. Check the troubleshooting section
+Check the troubleshooting section

-2. Ensure all dependencies are installed
+Ensure all dependencies are installed

-3. Verify camera and lighting setup
+Verify camera and lighting setup

-4. Review console output for error messages
+Review console output for error messages

----

 Note: This system requires a trained model.
 If no trained model is found, it will use a default YOLOv8n model which may not be optimized for walkie-talkie detection.
-Always train with your specific walkie-talkie models for best results...
+Always train with your specific walkie-talkie models for best results.